fferlito/fferlito.github.io/_projects/15_project.markdown

 All these technologies are based on the same intuition.
 Neural networks are formed stacking layers of artifical neurons.
 They can interpret the input images as they store some abstract representation in these internal layers, which we call features, filters or kernels.
 Once we feed an image to a network, each pixel will contribute to the activation of certain filters, leading to a certain prediction.
 We can use these representation in a different way: to describe some properties (a.k.a. style) that we want to optimize in a picture.
 This optimization is possible as the activations each filter are *differentiable* with respect to the input: this means that we can tweak the input using the gradient descent (or other algorithms) in an iterative way.

+An example of such application is called *neural style transfer*,  an optimization technique used to achieve image stylization in a non-photorealistic way.
+In the next sections, the basic concept of style transfer is described.
+Following, an extension for applying this technique on 3d models is given.

+## Neural style transfer

-An example of such application is called *neural style transfer*,  an optimization technique used to take two images—a content image and a style reference image (such as an artwork by a famous painter)—and blend them together so the output image looks like the content image, but “painted” in the style of the style reference image, as shown in the examples below.
+Neural style transfer is used to take two images, a content image and a style reference image (such as an artwork by a famous painter), and blend them together so the output image looks like the content image, but “painted” in the style of the style reference image.
+Some examples of stylized images are shown below.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">